Afro-Nicaraguans

-Afro-Nicaraguans are Nicaraguans of Sub-Saharan African descent.
-Five main distinct ethnic groups exist: The Creoles who descend from Anglo-Caribbean countries and many of whom still speak Moskitian Creole, the Miskito Sambus descendants of Spanish slaves and indigenous Central Americans who still speak Miskito and/or Moskitian Creole, the Garifunas descendants of Zambos (Caribs, Arawaks, and shipwrecked maroons) expelled from St. Vincent who speak Garifuna, the Rama Cay zambos a subset of the Miskito who speak Rama Cay Creole, and the descendants of those enslaved by the Spanish.
+Afro-Nicaraguans are Nicaraguans of African descent.
+There are five distinct Afro-Nicaraguan ethnic groups, including Creoles, who speak Moskitian Creole and trace their origin from the Anglo-Caribbean countries; Miskito Sambus, who speak Miskito and/or Moskitian Creole and are descendants of Spanish slaves and indigenous Central Americans; Garifunas, who speak Garifuna and are descendants of Zambos (Kalinago, Arawakan-speaking people, and shipwrecked maroons) who were expelled from St. Vincent; Rama Cay Zambos, who speak Rama Cay Creole and are a subset of the Miskito; and lastly, the descendants of those enslaved by the Spanish.
+At 9% of the population, Afro-Nicaraguans are the country's third largest ethnic group, behind whites and Mestizos (mixed-race indigenous and white).